SpongePowered/SpongeDocs/source/about/faq.rst

 Bukkit’s API contains code licensed under the GPL.
 This is a large reason why Bukkit met its demise in September; by moving forward with a new API licensed under the MIT license, we can avoid some of the problems that fell upon Bukkit.
 While this does not free us from Mojang’s control, as their code is proprietary, it is our belief that Mojang supports modding and will continue to do so.

-Will I be able to access the server internals in my plugins?
+Will I Be Able to Access the Server Internals In My Plugins?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Accessing the server internals (known as "NMS" or "net.minecraft.server" in CraftBukkit) can be done through Forge, which has a large number of names de-obfuscated.
 However, be aware that accessing the server internals raises the risk of your plugin breaking - this is your prerogative.